dzbeck/attack_to_cve/updated-methodology.md

 #### Examples

-The examples below illustrate how common vulnerability types can be used to define VEIDs.
-XXX would it be useful to include the CVSS score for the example CVEs?
-XXX
+The examples below illustrate how common vulnerability types can be used to define VEIDs. *XXX Would it be useful to include the CVSS score for the example CVEs?
+XXX*

 [CVE-2020-6960](https://nvd.nist.gov/vuln/detail/CVE-2020-6960)